clintwebb/libexpbuf/src/libexpbuf/README.md

         // we will start it with an extra space of 1024. buffer = expbuf_init(NULL, 1024);

+	// Even though we are using expbuf to manage the buffer, the read_buffer() function knows nothing about that, it just
+	// uses a memory pointer.
+So we manage the buffer outside that function, but can still utilise the buffer.
+	//
+	// BUF_OFFSET(buffer) - this will return a pointer to the location of the next available unused space in the buffer.
-        len = read_data(BUF_OFFSET(buffer), BUF_AVAIL(buffer));
+	// BUF_AVAIL(buffer) - this will return the amount of space available in the buffer. len = read_data(BUF_OFFSET(buffer), BUF_AVAIL(buffer));
         while (len >= 0) {

+		// We have added more data to the buffer, but in a way not managed directly, so we need to tell the buffer that the
-                expbuf_inc(buffer, len);
+		// amount of data in it has increased. expbuf_inc(buffer, len);

+		// Now we process the data in the buffer.. but we dont know how much data in the buffer it will use until it returns
+		// a number telling us.
+Again we pass in references to the buffer contents.
+		//
+		// BUF_DATA(buffer) - returns a pointer to the start of the stored data in the buffer.
+Note that it will return
+		//                    the pointer to the beginning of the buffer even if it has no data stored in it.
-                processed = process_data(BUF_DATA(buffer), BUF_LENGTH(buffer));
+		// BUF_LENGTH(buffer) - returns the length of the stored data in the buffer. processed = process_data(BUF_DATA(buffer), BUF_LENGTH(buffer));

-                expbuf_purge(buffer, processed);
+		// Since we have processed some data in the buffer, we tell the buffer that it has been used. expbuf_purge(buffer, processed);

                 // we are going to read some data from somewhere, so we need to make sure there is enough free space in it.
 This